-With a performance career that spans more than 25 years, Stuart Taylor, with his unique blend of stand-upcomedy and magic is by far one of SA’s top entertainment acts.
-He has been performing magic since his teenswhen he studied this art at the College of Magic in Cape Town.
-Stuart went on to become the reigning SA National Comedy Magic Champion, a title he held for 3 years.
+Stuart Taylor, with his distinctive blend of stand-up comedy and magic, is by far one of South Africa's finest entertainment acts, with a performance career spanning more than 25 years.
+He has been doing magic since his teens, when he studied it at the Cape Town College of Magic.
+Stuart went on to become the three-year reigning SA National Comedy Magic Champion.

-He has been performing stand-up comedy for the last 20 years and is a veteran of the varied comedy venuesacross South Africa.
-Stuart Taylor became a household name as the host of SABC 3’s hit travel show, Going Nowhere Slowly.
-A magician turned comedian; he has long since swopped his offbeat travels for entertaining local and international audiences with his stand-up comedy shows (with an occasional touch of magic).
+He has been performing stand-up comedy for the past 20 years and is a veteran of South Africa's many comedy clubs.
+Stuart Taylor rose to prominence as the host of the hit travel show Going Nowhere Slowly on SABC 3.
+He is a magician turned comedian who has traded in his unusual adventures for delighting local and international audiences with his stand-up comedy acts (with an occasional touch of magic).

-Internationally, he has performed to critical acclaim at the Edinburgh Fringe Festival, the Berlin International Comedy Festival, New Zealand International Comedy Festival and the Montreaux Comedy festival in Switzerland.
-Locally, he has performed throughout most of SA.
+He has received critical acclaim for his performances at the Edinburgh Fringe Festival, the Berlin International Comedy Festival, the New Zealand International Comedy Festival, and the Montreaux Comedy Festival in Switzerland.
+He has performed throughout most of South Africa.

-Stuart has written, produced and performed 9 one-man shows that have toured across South Africa.
-His most noted and famed shows include ‘Techni-Coloured’, ‘Learner Husband’ & ‘Money’s Too Tight to Mention’.
-Some of these solo performances have scooped various awards including the prestigious Ovation Award and Overall Best Comedy award at the National Arts Festival, and the Show Time Award for best solo performance.
-The success of ‘Learner Husband’ led Stuart to write the best selling comedy book: ‘Learner Husband – A handy guide for avoiding collisions with your wife’ which was launched in 2013 with a major national campaign.
+Stuart has written, produced, and performed in nine one-man shows that toured throughout South Africa.
+His most well-known and famous shows include 'Techni-Coloured,' 'Learner Husband,' and 'Money's Too Tight to Mention'.
+Some of these solo performances have won significant honours such as the Ovation Award and Overall Best Comedy award at the National Arts Festival, as well as the Show Time Award for best solo performance.
+Stuart was inspired by the success of 'Learner Husband' to write the best-selling comic book, 'Learner Husband - A helpful guide for avoiding collisions with your wife,' which was released in 2013 with a large national marketing.

-Stuart’s TV credits include but is not limited to:
+Stuart's television appearances include, but are not limited to:

-• two Comedy Central specials (Live at Parker’s), as well as
+• two Comedy Central specials (Live at Parker's) and

-• his one-man show, ‘Money’s Too Tight to Mention’ being aired on said channel.
+• his one-man performance, 'Money's Too Tight to Mention,' which will be shown on said channel

-• ‘Evita Live & Dangerous’, Barry Hilton’s ‘Funny you should say that’, SABC’s ‘Comedy Showcase’, MNET’s ‘Laugh out Loud’
+• 'Evita Live & Dangerous,' 'Funny you should say that,' SABC's 'Comedy Showcase,' MNET's 'Laugh Out Loud'

-• In addition, he has also appeared in various magazines and chat shows over the span of his career.
+• He has also appeared in a number of periodicals and talk shows throughout his career.

-In 2017, audiences saw Stuart starring in his first feature film, Finders Keepers, a comedy-drama directed and produced by Maynard Kraak.
+Stuart appeared in his first feature film, Finders Keepers, a comedy-drama directed and produced by Maynard Kraak, in 2017.